percona/everest-doc/docs/reference/faq.md

 This section outlines the most frequently asked questions (FAQs) about Percona Everest.

-???+ Question "What is DatabaseEngine?"
+## What is DatabaseEngine?

 Provide an example of **Database Engine Operations**.
 Does it manage database operators, such as upgrades, or is it related to Percona Everest resources?

 **Answer:**
 The `DatabaseEngine` is a resource that contains compatible PG/PXC/MongoDB versions for the current Everest version.
 This information can be retrieved and updated.

 Refer to our [API documentation](https://percona-everest.readme.io/reference/getkubernetesclusterresources) for in-depth information.

 ???+ Question "Do we have logs of the API calls made?"